 5. A Movie Theater Gift Card

 Lots of people like to go to the movies over the holidays, so a Fandango gift card is well-timed.
 Fandango lets you buy tickets to movie theaters all over the U.S., meaning it doesn’t matter if a teacher is home or out of town with relatives.
-Or treat them to a night in with a Redbox gift card.
+Or treat them to a night in with a Redbox gift card — the perfect gift to stay entertained at home during a pandemic.
 Package it in a popcorn container with a bag of popcorn and some candy for a nice presentation.

 According to a 2018 federal Department of Education survey, 94% of public school teachers in the U.S. have paid for school supplies out of their own pockets, as reported by CNN.
 It made no difference whether they taught in upper-income or lower-income districts or in suburbs, cities, or rural areas.
 I don’t know a single teacher, myself included, who hasn’t paid for at least some of their supplies themselves.

 And the average amounts spent aren’t small.
 The surveyed teachers reported paying close to $500 annually on supplies, with some spending as much as $1,000 or more.
 So teachers are always grateful for whatever you contribute to their classroom stores.
 Anything that was on your kid’s school supply list is something they need.
 It means they won’t have to buy these things themselves when they run out.

 Every classroom needs the basics: paper and binder clips, notepads, highlighters, pushpins, and chocolate.
 (Maybe not the chocolate, but it’s an excellent teacher “emergency” treat to include.)
 Compile your collection of essentials in a personalized box for them to pull out when they need it.

 7. A Collection of Dry-Erase Markers, Sharpies, or Pens